Everything you need to know about volunteering with us

 Where is Lingadzi Academy?

-Lingadzi Academy is on the western edge of the city.
+Lingadzi Academy is on the western edge of the city of Lilongwe (the capital of Malawi).
 It is the closest point to the city that land this large can be found that hasn't been built on.
 It is situated in the bustling township of Mtandire which is easily accessible.
 For those of you that know Malawi it is very close to African Bible College and a 20 minute walk from the new mall which is currently being built.

 Link to google maps image click here